dbridg15/masters_project/README.md

-# Hypervolumes to Assess Ecosystem Stability
+# Using *N*-Dimensional Hypervolumes to Measure Ecosystem Stability
 ![](pretty-gif.gif)